Maximizing Performance: Nutrient Timing for Athletes

 hi, I’m katie!

-I am a Sports Nutritionist who works with olympic weightlifters and crossfit athletes to ensure their nutrition is supporting their training needs.
+I work with olympic weightlifters and crossfit athletes to ensure their nutrition is supporting their training needs.
 As a former collegiate softball player and coach myself, I know first hand the difference nutrition makes for athletic success.

 Over the years, I’ve helped hundreds of athletes learn once and for all how to navigate nutrition.
 I believe that nutrition should be flexible, fun and delicious!
 If you are curious or overwhelmed by nutrition, reach out and let’s chat!